Lock Seventeen, Ohio

 Lock Seventeen is an unincorporated community in Tuscarawas County, in the U.S. state of Ohio.

 History

-Lock Seventeen had its start when a lock was built on the nearby canal in 1829.
+Lock Seventeen had its start when a lock was built on the nearby Ohio and Erie Canal in 1829.
 The lock was known as Lock Seventeen, hence the name.
 A post office called Lock Seventeen was established in 1862, and remained in operation until 1895.